Wildlife Tourism: The Cruel Reality Behind Thailand’s Popular Animal Attractions And The Man Trying To Change It

-Listen to our full podcast interview with Bertie here
+Listen to the full Sustainable Jungle Podcast interview with Bertie here.

 There are very few people in the world who dedicate their lives to a purpose greater than their own.
 Aaron ‘Bertie’ Gekoski is one of those people.
 But he wasn’t always like this.

 Growing up in London, Bertie had a knack for remembering all the commercials on TV.
 He didn’t want to become a doctor or firefighter or even an astronaut.
 He dreamed of working in advertising.
 By his own admission, this was a bit left field and maybe also telling that he was not one for the conventional.

 Fast forward a couple of decades and you would find Bertie heading up his own modeling agency in London, attending “nightclubs and smart model parties” and driving a sports car to match.
 He had achieved his childhood goal by the age of 28 years old.
 But there was something missing.

 “I just grew sick of the industry and my lifestyle” – Aaron ‘Bertie’ Gekoski

 Well aware of his interest in wildlife and documentaries and with enough fire under his chair (including some inspiration to throw maximum caution to the wind from the movie Into the Wild) he decided to pack it all in, give up the glitz and glamour and take the road less traveled.